We flew to Cusco by Latam airlines from Lima. It was a short 1 hour flight.

 As we approached, we flew low over the crowded housing.
 Communities were right up to the boundary fence of the runway.

-Our journey to Urubamba was a little over an hour to our next hotel built as a spa retreat in the hills above the small town, called Inkaterra Hacienda Urubamba.
+Our journey to Urubamba to our next hotel took a little over an hour.
+It was built as a spa retreat in the hills above the small town and is called Inkaterra Hacienda Urubamba.

 This unique hotel offers two types of accommodation.
 Rooms located in on the perimeter of the main building housing the lounges, restaurant and shop.
 And Casitas, small lodges with log fires up the mountain side.